strawberry-graphql/strawberry/docs/extensions/disable-validation.md

 ---
 title: DisableValidation
 summary: Disable all query validation.
-tags: performance
+tags: performance,validation
 ---

 # `DisableValidation`

 This extensions disables all query validation.
+This can be useful to improve performance in some specific cases, for example when dealing with internal APIs where queries can be trusted.

-**Note:** Only do this if you know what you are doing!
-If you are trying to improve performance by disable validation you might want to consider using the [ValidationCache](./validation-cache) instead.
+**⚠️  NOTE:** Only do this if you know what you are doing!
+Disabling validation breaks the safety of having typed schema.
+If you are trying to improve performance you might want to consider using the [ValidationCache](./validation-cache) instead.

 ## Usage example: